Classification of Two Dimensional Topological Crystalline Superconductors and Majorana Bound States at Disclinations: Topological invariants and stable classifications

 \subsubsection{Twofold Symmetry}

-While in the case of fourfold symmetric superconductors two invariants are associated with the 4-fold fixed point $M$, in twofold symmetric systems only one is necessary because the number of complex conjugate pairs of eigenvalues of $\hat{r}_2$ at $M$ is half of those at $\hat{r}_4$ at $M$; however, in twofold symmetric systems we need to differentiate between eigenvalues at the 2-fold fixed points $X$, and $Y$, because they are not related as $X,X'$ for the fourfold symmetric case (see Fig.~\ref{fig:Brillouin_zones}a,b).
-Thus, in two-fold symmetric superconductors, three rotation invariants are also necessary
+While in the case of fourfold symmetric superconductors two invariants are associated with the fourfold fixed point $M$, in twofold symmetric systems only one is necessary because the number of complex conjugate pairs of eigenvalues of $\hat{r}_2$ at $M$ is half of those at $\hat{r}_4$ at $M$; however, in twofold symmetric systems we need to differentiate between eigenvalues at the twofold fixed points $X$, and $Y$, because they are not related as $X,X'$ for the fourfold symmetric case (see Figs.~\ref{fig:Brillouin_zones}a,b).
+Thus, in twofold symmetric superconductors, three rotation invariants are also necessary